 The level of poverty and unemployment in Nairobi is so high that we are constantly made aware of the disparity of resources.
 "Please help me.
 My baby is sick and needs medicine."
 This plea came from a woman in rags sitting on the street outside our home with a baby asleep on the dirt.
 Perhaps the easiest thing to do would be to give her some shillings, which might make me at least feel a little less guilty.
 However, we are repeatedly warned by other expatriates and our Asian Kenyan neighbors to give nothing to beggars.
-They will return ten-fold the next day, we are told, if the word gets out that the "daktari" gives money.
+They will return 10-fold the next day, we are told, if the word gets out that the "daktari" gives money.
 Perhaps some examples will help portray the dilemma.

 We interviewed for a man to help with housework and driving.
 "Lucas" was selected.
 He had a pleasant personality and came with good references.
 However, very soon problems began to arise.
 Lucas was repeatedly absent for several days at a time due to illness.
 He came to see me at home on a weekend and asked me to get him some medicine to cure him.
 I asked if he had seen a doctor.
 Of course, the answer was that he could not afford it.
 He then proceeded to take off his shirt to show me a rash that was bothering him.
 As I gazed at an emaciated body with a typical Herpes Zoster rash, I suspected immediately the problem.
 This man was in the latter stages of AIDS.
-In a future segment, I want to talk about the impact of HIV/AIDS in Africa.
 The physician part of me began to race through options.
 How could I help?
 I knew I could not be his physician.
 I did not even have a Kenyan medical license.
 He could never afford retro-viral drugs nor even lab tests and preventive therapy such as Sulfamethoxa-zole/trimethoprim.
 I began to worry that his cough might be more than a simple problem.
-Could he be spewing mycobacterium on my wife as he drove her around in the car?
+Could he be spewing mycobacterium?
 My mind returned to an incident the previous week when he had presumably fallen asleep while driving and almost went off the road.
-I of course knew he could no longer work for us.
+I knew he could no longer work for us.
 I was not worried about his infectivity, but rather his capacity to do the job.
 We sat on the porch and talked for a long time.
 He seemed to understand that he could not work anymore for me but began bargaining for some money so he could go to the doctor, get cured and find another job.
 I simply could not say no. I gave him one month's salary as terminal pay and some extra money to go see a doctor.
 We left on good terms.